-1. OBJECTIVE OF COURSE: The course is a general, calculus-based introduction to physics.
-Satisfactorily completion of the course will mean that you have had a good preparation for physics at the level required for majoring in mathematics or the sciences (or other disciplines, including engineering, for example).
+1. OBJECTIVE OF COURSE: The course is the third component of a general, calculus-based introduction to physics.
+Satisfactorily completion of the course sequence will mean that you have had a good preparation for physics at the level required for majoring in mathematics or the sciences (or other disciplines, including engineering, for example).